 - One useful database to create is a pool of doctors and other healthcare professionals who can make home visits when really required.
 Or doctors who handle telemedicine for new cases.

-Resources to get latest COVID related information, guidelines, and lockdown processes in India.
+Resources to get latest COVID related information, guidelines, and lockdown and unlock processes in India.

-Authoritative site for COVID-19 in India: site of Ministry of Health and Family Welfare, India Opens in new window.
-Overall guidelines and protocols are available here.
-Each state has its own site and dashboard also, and there are also Facebook and Twitter handles for the municipal bodies and police.
-These give current lockdown related boundaries, procedures for passes, etc, and also enable individuals to reach out to the administration and get responses.
+Reliable, updated COVID-19 information can be seen at Ministry of Home Affairs, India’s site Opens in new window along with various advisories.
+Local information can be seen on the local state/ district/ city sites.
+Each state has its own site and dashboard also Opens in new window, and there are also Facebook and Twitter handles for the municipal bodies and police.
+These give current data on cases, rules, etc., and also enable individuals to reach out to the administration and get responses.